 - Paper.
 Notebooks, old schoolwork, a lifetime’s worth of birthday/ Christmas cards, six different drafts of the novel you wrote in grade eight, and paystubs from every job you’ve ever had… this is where all that gets looked at (and if it goes, make sure to recycle as much as you can!).

 - Electronics.
 Next is physical electronics.
 This includes wires, cords, headphones, and basically anything that seems electrical and hasn’t been sorted yet.
 My weakness is CD-ROMs: from games that won’t run on anything newer than Windows 98 to the discs included with now-obsolete phones.
 A weird thing to be sentimental about, but here we are.

 - Digital Detox.
 This isn’t really a necessary step for the purpose of spring cleaning but I personally feel like since we live in such a digital age, our lives are contained within many technological devices and thus they should be treated as we would any other feature in our living space.
-Clear files from computers, sort files on external storage into folders, upload memory cards, and clear the notes, photos, and unnecessary apps off of all of your devices.
+Clear old icons from computers, sort files on external storage into folders, upload memory cards, and clear the notes, photos, and unnecessary apps off of all of your devices.
 Go through your email and delete (or file) everything until you have an empty inbox.
 I find it satisfying to unsubscribe to all the mailing lists I’ve found myself on, because not only do I get fewer emails (that I never read) every day, but I also don’t find myself as tempted to spend money because I don’t get the sale notification delivered right to my inbox.